act65/generalisation/notes/intuition.md

 Generalisation is the ability to abstract some pattern from domain X, and successfully apply it to domain Y.

 Could design a good experiment for this?

+***

+Generalisation is about fitting a hypothesis that satifies/explains things, with less care for accuracy?
+'Broad' patterns, that abstract some details/noise/complexity away.
+Doesnt this imply we should use small nets, with lots of weight sharing/few parameters, if we want to learn the most general things?
+Because the data is pulling in many different directions, and we have to do the best we can with some simple hypothesis.
+Problem is there is no guarantee we find this hypothesis.